hydephp/develop/docs/creating-content/documentation-pages.md

 ### Sidebar ordering

 The sidebar is sorted/ordered by the `priority` property.
-The higher the priority the further down in the sidebar it will be.
+The lower the priority value, the higher up in the sidebar it will be.
 The default priority is 999.
 You can override the priority using the following front matter:

 ```yaml
 navigation: